Dennis9990/easyvest/README.md

 I've added an animation to make it look more realistic.

 ### Functions
-- /vest puts on a vest.
+- /vest puts on a vest and reffils your armor bar to 100%.
 - /rvest removes the vest.

 ### Installation